apache/eventmesh-site/docs/instruction/05-demo.md

 ### 3.1 ASYNC Publish & Webhook Subscribe

->Producers can asynchronously send events to the EventMesh Runtime without waiting for the events to be stored in the `event-store`.
+>Producers can asynchronously send events to the EventMesh Runtime without waiting for the events to be stored in the Event Store.
 >
 >For Webhook consumers, events will be pushed to the consumer's HTTP Endpoint URL, i.e., the consumer's `subscribeUrl`.
-This method is similar to the previously mentioned Http eventmesh client.
+This method is similar to the previously mentioned Http EventMesh client.

 - Start publisher to publish message (we have created the topic TEST-TOPIC-GRPC-ASYNC by default, you can also create other topic to test)